rafathasan/cross_psudo_supervision/README.md

 `utils/`: This directory contains utility functions that can be reused across your project.

 `requirements.txt`: This file contains the list of Python packages required to run the project.

+`test.py`: This file is used to test the model performance.

+`train.py`: This file is used to train the model.

 Contributing
 Contributions are welcome!
 Please feel free to open a pull request or submit an issue if you find any bugs or have any suggestions.